apache/accumulo-website/_docs-2/administration/in-depth-install.md

 Accumulo uses `HADOOP_HOME` and `ZOOKEEPER_HOME` to locate Hadoop and Zookeeper jars and add them the `CLASSPATH` variable.
 If you are running a vendor-specific release of Hadoop or Zookeeper, you may need to change how your `CLASSPATH` is built in [accumulo-env.sh].
-If Accumulo has problems later on finding jars, run `accumulo classpath -d` to debug and print Accumulo's classpath.
+If Accumulo has problems later on finding jars, run `accumulo classpath` to print Accumulo's classpath.

 You may want to change the default memory settings for Accumulo's TabletServer which are by set in the `JAVA_OPTS` settings for 'tservers' in [accumulo-env.sh].
 Note the